emer/axon/README.md

 $$ \text{Credit} = \langle x y \rangle_t y' $$

-where the angle-bracket expression indicates an exponentially smoothed sender and receiver activation product over time.
+where the angle-bracket expression indicates an exponentially weighted moving average (EWMA) of the sender and receiver activation product.

 The most computationally-effective form of learning goes one step further in computing this credit-assignment trace factor, by integrating spike-driven activity traces (representing calcium currents) within a given theta cycle of activity, in addition to integrating across multiple such theta-cycle "trials" of activity for the eligibility trace.
 This is significantly more computationally-expensive, as it requires synapse-level integration of the calcium currents on the millisecond-level timescale (a highly optimized form of computation is used so updates occur only at the time of spiking, resulting in a roughly 2x increase in computational cost overall).